wprender/cloudbreak-docs/docs/aws/deployer.md

 ```
 Then the name of the tag will be `CloudbreakId` and the value will be `whatever`.

-If you want some more specific tag then use this variable
+If you want some more specific tagging then use this variable

 ```
 export CB_AWS_CUSTOM_CF_TAGS=myveryspecifictag:veryspecific